What happened that day?

 1823 Wesleyan mission established

 Samuel Leigh and William White established Wesleydale, a Wesleyan (Methodist) mission station at Kaeo, near Whangaroa Harbour.
-Leigh was friendly with Samuel Marsden of the Church Missionary Society (CMS) and the two missions worked closely together.
+Thanks to Leigh’s friendship with Samuel Marsden of the Anglican Church Missionary Society (CMS), the two missions worked closely together.

 Returning to England in 1820, Leigh acquired goods to be used in barter to help establish a mission in New Zealand.
-While there, he married Catherine Clowes.
+He also married Catherine Clowes.
 The couple sailed for Sydney and from there to the Bay of Islands.
-Arriving on 22 January 1822, they lived with William and Dinah Hall of the CMS for 16 months.
+After arriving on 22 January 1822, they lived with William and Dinah Hall of the CMS for 16 months.

 Image: Wesleydale mission station at Kaeo